Retina Care

 Diabetic Retinopathy

-Diabetes affects a variety of aspects of a person’s health, including the eyes.
+Diabetes affects various aspects of a person’s health, including the eyes.
 Blood vessels in the retina can become damaged as a result of diabetes.
 The damage is called diabetic retinopathy.
 There are two types, depending on how severe the disease is.

 Non-proliferative diabetic retinopathy (NPDR) is the less severe form of the disease.
 It occurs when fluid from the damaged retinal blood vessels leak into the macula.
 The macula swells as a result and causes blurry or cloudy vision.